canonical/irc-bridge-operator/docs/explanation/charm-architecture.md

 ## IRC Bridge Snap

-The IRC Bridge Snap is utilized to package and distribute [matrix-appservice-irc](https://github.com/matrix-org/matrix-appservice-irc), providing a consistent, secure, and maintainable deployment across various environments.
+The IRC Bridge Snap is utilized to package and distribute [matrix-appservice-irc](https://github.com/matrix-org/matrix-appservice-irc), providing a consistent, secure and maintainable deployment across various environments.
 By leveraging [Snap](https://snapcraft.io/about), the application benefits from simplified installation, automatic updates and dependency isolation.